 Last Saturday evening, Paul and I were outside watching him ride up and down the street like a demon, and I said, “It’s time to get rid of those things.”
-Paul looked at me and nodded and immediately called the David over.
-He took the bike into the garage and before David had time to realize what was happening, the training wheels were off.
+Paul looked at me and nodded and immediately called the D over.
+He took the bike into the garage and before D had time to realize what was happening, the training wheels were off.

 Such was the case on Saturday night.
 But Paul persisted.
-And they started up and down the street with Paul holding on tight to the back of David’s bike.
+And they started up and down the street with Paul holding on tight to the back of D’s bike.